Technology & Innovation

 This January, three blockbuster deals announced over a matter of days highlighted the swift change of pace in the industry.

-If all three are finalized — Microsoft’s bid for gaming giant Activision Blizzard among them — it would amount to more than $90 billion in M&A activity centered on video games, the fastest-growing segment of the media sector.
+If all three are finalized — Microsoft’s bid for gaming giant Activision Blizzard among them — it would amount to more than US$90 billion in M&A activity centered on video games, the fastest growing segment of the media sector.

 Today the financials sector encompasses a broader set of opportunities than traditional banks and insurers.
 Among these are exchanges, data providers and asset managers.
 Financial exchanges that focus on equity trading may even benefit from increased volume during volatile markets.

 I believe several trends will drive growth in financial exchanges.
 One is the modernization of fixed income trading, which is moving out of the horse-and-buggy era.
 As fixed income — by far the largest asset class in the world with over US$100 trillion in assets — moves to digital trading, exchanges like Tradeweb could see their sales volumes soar.

 Another driver of growth is the voracious appetite for data analytics.
 London Stock Exchange, known primarily for its equity exchanges, and Standard & Poor’s, known largely as a ratings agency and index creator, have built robust analytics offerings.
 Likewise, only a third of NASDAQ’s revenue comes from trading with much of the rest coming from its data services segment.
 I don’t think the market fully appreciates just how diversified many of these companies are.

 To invest successfully in financials, it can help to look really closely at each of these companies to understand what assets they own and where those offerings fit into the business cycle.

 Environmental, social and governance investing, or ESG, is everywhere, and it's only going to get more important.